graphile/migrate/README.md

 ## Setup

-`graphile-migrations` requires two databases: the first is your main database against which you perform development, the second is a "shadow" database which is used by the system to apply migrations.
+`graphile-migrate` requires two databases: the first is your main database against which you perform development, the second is a "shadow" database which is used by the system to apply migrations.
 You should never interact with the "shadow" database directly.
 Further all members of your team should run the same